erutan/sierra-conditions/content/conditions/snow.md

 * You can integrate Sentinel 2 data into [Caltopo](https://caltopo.com/) with their $50/year plan.
 * USGS's [Sentinel2Look viewer](https://landlook.usgs.gov/sentinel2/viewer.html) lets you filter for cloud cover and view historical data from 2015.

+## Gaia "FreshSat" (Sentinel 2 Satellite Imagery + Landsat-8)

+* GaiaGPS has a clever map layer called "[FreshSat](https://blog.gaiagps.com/view-recent-conditions-with-fresh-sat-maps/)" which tries to mix the best of Sentinel 2 and Landsat data.
+While this is theoretically better than the above, there may be some contrast and lineup issues.
+It's available for all users on the web, and on the application with a Gaia GPS premium membership.

 ## iweather.net

 A [google map overlay](https://www.iweathernet.com/snow/snow-depth-and-percent-coverage) that pulls in data a few times a day.